oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

    9 category         String optional            // defines the category (ies) for the event 10 description      String optional            // a more complete description of the event than that provided by the summary
 ```

+Compared to the complexity of the iCalendar standard this IM for a calendar
+event is greatly simplified but could serve as the starting point for a more
+complete IM for describing calendar information for exchange among systems.

 -------